If you’re wondering if being bored is good for your kids – it is! Boredom can be a huge boost to your child’s life skills – and here’s how.

 People that aren’t creative or imaginative and can never find satisfaction in what they have are the people who are most often bored with life.
 Bored people really can be boring people.

 It is our job as parents to help our children become well-rounded individuals.
-By allowing your child to be bored, you are helping them develop skills.
-Children who can learn to find ways to enjoy the situations they find themselves in can become people who are much more interesting.
+By allowing your child to be bored, you are helping them develop the skills of how to deal with a blank page.
+Children who can learn to find new ways to enjoy random situations often become people who are much more interesting.
 When someone is interesting and able to “roll with the punches,” they become people that other people want to spend time with.
 Help your child become that person.

 Being Bored Is Good for You as a Parent

 Teaching your children ways to occupy themselves and be independent can help you have more time for yourself to do what you have to (or maybe even want to!) do.
-This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you have to get some stuff done (or take a bath or practice healthy mental health challenges), it is okay to expect your child to manage their time by themselves.
-This is easier as children age, but even a five year old can look through a book or color by themselves for half an hour while you take a breather.
+This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you are at your wit’s end or have to get some stuff done (or take a bath or practice healthy mental health challenges), it is okay to expect your child to manage some time by themselves.
+This is easier as children age, but even a five-year-old can look through a book or color by themselves for half an hour while you take a breather.